jordbort/lemony-friend/README.md

 - `!msgcount` - This command can be used to get a count of all messages sent by a user across all Lemony Fresh channels.
 Use `!msgcount <user>` to specify another user.
 - `!friend` (or `!friends`) - This command can be used to get a count of all users lemony_friend knows (including itself).
 - `!goal` (or `!goals`) - This command is used followed by a number (of subscribers, dollars, etc.) to return a specific goal at that amount for that channel.
 This only works in channels with defined stream goals.
 - `!lurk` (or `!away` or `!brb`) - This command marks the user as "away" in the current channel.
 Use `!lurk <message...>` to set a custom away message.
 Using `!lurk` (rather than `!away` or `!brb`) does not prompt a reply from lemony_friend, opting for a quieter exit.
-If a user is mentioned in chat by full username while they are marked as away, lemony_friend will mention that the user is away, along with an optional away message.
+If a user is mentioned in chat by username or nickname while they are marked as away, lemony_friend will mention that the user is away, along with an optional away message.
 Upon posting in chat again, lemony_friend marks the user as unaway.
+(Note: There is a 60-second grace period after being marked as away where the user can send messages or be mentioned before lemony_friend will respond.
+This is to minimize unwanted messages and smooth the transition away.)
 - `!apply` - This is an easy way to apply pre-made nicknames to known users.
 - `!online` (or `!onl`) - This command reports the time that the bot was booted up.